The Sherwin-Williams (NYSE:SHW) Releases FY 2021 Earnings Guidance

-The Sherwin-Williams (NYSE:SHW) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $9.150-9.450 for the period, compared to the Thomson Reuters consensus estimate of $9.320.
+The Sherwin-Williams (NYSE:SHW) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $9.150-9.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.320.
 The company issued revenue guidance of -.

+The Sherwin-Williams (NYSE:SHW) last released its quarterly earnings results on Monday, April 26th.
+The specialty chemicals company reported $2.06 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.65 by $0.41.
+The company had revenue of $4.66 billion for the quarter, compared to analyst estimates of $4.51 billion.
+The Sherwin-Williams had a return on equity of 66.09% and a net margin of 11.23%.
+The firm’s revenue was up 12.3% on a year-over-year basis.
+During the same period in the previous year, the company posted $4.08 earnings per share.
+Research analysts forecast that The Sherwin-Williams will post 9.43 earnings per share for the current year.

-A number of research analysts have commented on SHW shares.
-Wells Fargo & Company boosted their price objective on The Sherwin-Williams from $300.00 to $317.00 and gave the stock an overweight rating in a research note on Wednesday, June 9th.
-Credit Suisse Group restated an outperform rating and set a $291.33 price objective on shares of The Sherwin-Williams in a research note on Monday, March 15th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on The Sherwin-Williams from $310.00 to $315.00 and gave the stock a buy rating in a research note on Wednesday, June 9th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price target on The Sherwin-Williams from $278.67 to $283.00 and gave the stock a buy rating in a research note on Tuesday, March 23rd.
-Finally, Bank of America upgraded The Sherwin-Williams from an underperform rating to a buy rating and boosted their price target for the stock from $222.00 to $325.00 in a research note on Thursday, June 10th.
-Two research analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and a consensus price target of $325.91.
+SHW has been the subject of a number of recent research reports.
+Loop Capital lifted their price target on shares of The Sherwin-Williams from $300.00 to $310.00 and gave the company a buy rating in a research report on Wednesday, June 9th.
+Bank of America upgraded shares of The Sherwin-Williams from an underperform rating to a buy rating and lifted their target price for the company from $222.00 to $325.00 in a report on Thursday, June 10th.
+Robert W. Baird upped their price target on The Sherwin-Williams from $300.00 to $325.00 and gave the stock an outperform rating in a research note on Wednesday, June 9th.
+KeyCorp lifted their price objective on The Sherwin-Williams from $300.00 to $320.00 and gave the company an overweight rating in a research note on Wednesday, June 9th.
+Finally, Credit Suisse Group reissued an outperform rating and issued a $291.33 target price on shares of The Sherwin-Williams in a research note on Monday, March 15th.
+Two analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
+The stock currently has a consensus rating of Buy and a consensus price target of $325.91.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 4th.
-Shareholders of record on Friday, May 21st were paid a $0.55 dividend.
-The ex-dividend date of this dividend was Thursday, May 20th.
-This represents a $2.20 dividend on an annualized basis and a yield of 0.81%.
-The Sherwin-Williams’s payout ratio is presently 26.86%.

-The Sherwin-Williams declared that its Board of Directors has authorized a share repurchase program on Wednesday, February 17th that permits the company to buyback 15,000,000 outstanding shares.
-This buyback authorization permits the specialty chemicals company to repurchase shares of its stock through open market purchases.
-Shares buyback programs are usually an indication that the company’s leadership believes its stock is undervalued.

-In other news, insider Justin T. Binns sold 1,744 shares of The Sherwin-Williams stock in a transaction on Thursday, June 10th.
-The shares were sold at an average price of $277.51, for a total transaction of $483,977.44.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In related news, insider Justin T. Binns sold 1,744 shares of the company’s stock in a transaction on Thursday, June 10th.
+The stock was sold at an average price of $277.51, for a total transaction of $483,977.44.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Company insiders own 0.51% of the company’s stock.

 The Sherwin-Williams Company Profile